swlaschin/fsharpforfunandprofit.com/content/video/_index.md

 ---
 layout: page
 title: "Videos"
-description:
+description: "Like to watch videos?
+You're in the right place!"
 nav: video
 hasComments: 1
 image: "/video/fppatterns320.jpg"
 date: 2020-01-01
 ---

-Like to watch videos?
-You're in the right place!

 This page lists all my talks that are available on video.
 Each talk is about one hour long.
 Slides and more information are also available for each talk -- see the link at the end of each description.